-- The investments should be made in the context of understanding the primary objectives of the endowment fund.
+- The investments should be made and stewardship activities conducted in the context of understanding the primary objectives of the endowment fund.

 - It is important to manage the cost effectiveness of the investment process including ensuring the cost of investment management is balanced in the context of returns.

 - Environmental, social and corporate governance (ESG) issues can have a material impact on risk and return outcomes and these issues should be integrated into the investment process.

 - Greater disclosure of climate change related risks and opportunities leads to improved transparency and helps investors make more informed investment decisions.
 The University encourages disclosure in line with the Task Force on Climate‐related Financial Disclosures (TCFD) recommendations.

 V. Market Beliefs

 - Investment risks borne by the portfolio are expected to provide commensurate returns (i.e. uncompensated risks should be avoided).
 Risk in this context is broader than the general measure of volatility of returns especially when measuring investment outcomes across different markets.
 Therefore qualitative factors in assessing risk may be considered when developing investment policy.

 - To achieve the long term objectives of the endowment fund, a certain level of risk must be taken.
 This will involve the selection of certain asset classes with greater volatility but greater expected return over longer periods of time.